nusenu/ContactInfo-Information-Sharing-Specification/README.md

 # Defined Fields

-The fields specified in this document coexists with other arbibrary strings located in the relay's ContactInfo descriptor field.
+The fields specified in this document coexists with other arbitrary strings located in the relay's ContactInfo descriptor field.
 Defined fields may appear at any position within the contactInfo string.
 A field identifier (key) MUST only be used once, if it appears multiple times in the ContactInfo string only the first occurance is considered. **Non-ASCII characters are not supported.**